mwangi-njuguna/thermos-cli/README.md

 thermos create template TEMPLATE-NAME

 # Navigate into the new app

 cd APP-NAME

-# if in the directory src/app/nameofapp/ and you run
+# if in the directory src/app/app-name/ run

 thermos create blueprint BLUEPRINT-NAME

 ```